 Arcadia Freshman Fall in London

-All students enroll in a minimum of five courses for a total of 18 credits, one of which is a required core course about their London experience, one of which is a required writing course, and one of which can be at City University; Queen Mary, University of London; or School of Oriental and African Studies (SOAS), if appropriate qualifications are met.
-Students will have the option of selecting the remainder of their courses from a wide variety on offer.
+All students enroll in a minimum of five courses for a total of 18 credits, one of which is a required core course about their London experience, one of which is a required writing course, and one of which can be at City University; Queen Mary University of London; or SOAS, University of London (if appropriate qualifications are met).
+Students will have the option of selecting the remainder of their courses from a wide variety on offer at the Arcadia London Center.
 Students must earn a B- or better in all classes in order to transfer credit.

 Examples of course selections for the course registration form:

-3 Arcadia London Now courses + writing course + core course
+3 Arcadia London Center courses + writing course + core course

-2 Arcadia London Now courses + 1 British university course + writing course + core course
+2 Arcadia London Center courses + 1 British university course + writing course + core course

 LONS CCCO 106 Cross Cultural Connections (Core Course)